STAT545-UBC-hw-2019-20/stat545-hw-julieagnes/hw03/readme.md

 Readme
 ================

 For assignment 3, the following options were chosen.
 Please refer to the [html](https://stat545-ubc-hw-2019-20.github.io/stat545-hw-julieagnes/hw03/hw03.html) page for the output.
-Please note that *no md file was rendered* because DT::database was used to show big tables, and this function did not display tables properly in a md file.
+For this assignment, *no md file was rendered* because DT::database was used to show big tables, and this function did not display tables properly in a md file.

 Task Option 1
 -------------